wp-plugins/squirrly-seo/readme.txt

 You can buy Starbox without links and subscription from: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/ or
 Go to your user profile just switch off "Powered By Starbox" (under the social icons).
-It has a global effect for all the authors.
+It has a global effect for all of your authors.
+No need to change them one-by-one